Ronaldo rejected offers elsewhere for top salary Saudi deal

 The hugely ambitious transfer is expected to heap unprecedented focus on Saudi soccer ahead of a potential bid to stage the World Cup in 2030, as well as on Al Nassr, which is little known outside of Asia.

+The Saudis have shown increasing interest in high-profile soccer.
+Saudi Arabia's sovereign wealth fund completed the takeover of Premier League club Newcastle in 2021 despite questions raised about human rights in the oil-rich kingdom and " sportswashing."

-For Ronaldo, however, it likely brings the curtain down on his career in elite club soccer.
+For Ronaldo, it likely brings the curtain down on his career in elite club soccer.

 Last summer he wanted to move to a club that was competing in the Champions League after United failed to qualify for Europe’s biggest club competition.